ArctosDB/documentation-wiki/_documentation/container.markdown

 Q: The scanner read my barcode wrong.

 A: It probably didn’t.
-Even the very simplest barcodes have start and stop codons – half of barcode “1234” is not “12,” it’s unintelligible garbage.
+Even the very simplest barcodes have start and stop codons – half of barcode "1234" is not "12," it’s unintelligible garbage.
 Printing useless barcodes, failing to develop useful protocols, and scanning the wrong things produce off-by-something-random errors;
-technological failures produce only “it didn’t work” errors.
+technological failures produce only "it didn’t work" errors.

 Q: What should I barcode?

 A: Barcode physical objects – things you loan, need to find in the collection, or otherwise track.
-Cataloged items (things to which catalog numbers are assigned) are almost never appropriate; insect genitalia are separated and stored away from the pinned “voucher,” a mammal may have multiple organ samples, a plant may be mounted on multiple sheets, etc.
+Cataloged items (things to which catalog numbers are assigned) are almost never appropriate; insect genitalia are separated and stored away from the pinned "voucher," a mammal may have multiple organ samples, a plant may be mounted on multiple sheets, etc.
 That is, barcode and GUID are different types of identifiers used to represent entirely different types of objects.
-Please note that this is contrary to the  [iDigBio Specimen Barcode and Labeling Guide](https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide) ([archive](https://web.archive.org/web/20151205163004/https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide)), which states “A digital specimen GUID is what identifies the specimen (part of an individual, an individual, a set of individuals) in the digital world, while a barcode label identifies the specimen in the physical world. ” A GUID/catalog number is assigned to whatever a Curator chooses (and traditions vary widely across disciplines and collections), while a barcode is assigned to definable physical objects.
+Please note that this is contrary to the  [iDigBio Specimen Barcode and Labeling Guide](https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide) ([archive](https://web.archive.org/web/20151205163004/https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide)), which states "A digital specimen GUID is what identifies the specimen (part of an individual, an individual, a set of individuals) in the digital world, while a barcode label identifies the specimen in the physical world. " A GUID/catalog number is assigned to whatever a Curator chooses (and traditions vary widely across disciplines and collections), while a barcode is assigned to definable physical objects.
 A barcode may refer to a cataloged item, part of a cataloged item, a